rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHost/ds-host_L3_TestProcedure.md

 Update the artifact paths from which the binaries should be copied to the device.

-Set the execution paths and provide the stream paths for each test case.
+Set the execution paths for each test case.

-If a test case requires multiple streams or needs to be validated using several streams, ensure that all necessary streams are added sequentially for that specific test case.

 ```yaml
 dsHost: